R4FKEN/trimless-gmail-v3/README.md

 ## 🤝 Contributing

-This is a proprietary extension, but bug reports and feature suggestions are welcome!
+Bug reports and feature suggestions are welcome!

 1. Send an email describing the bug or feature
 2. Include Gmail version and Chrome version